I've worked in customer service, and I'm a freelance writer with seven years of experience writing about business.

-Whether you are in a field where you handle customer service over the phone, in person or online, being professional and having good customer service skills is a must.
+Whether you are in a field where you handle customer service over the phone, in person, or online, being professional and having good customer service skills is a must.
 The customers appreciate a representative that is knowledgeable, professional, and friendly.
-It may take some time to be a good customer service representative, especially if you have never worked in a field like that before.
-However, just remember to take things easy, keep a level head and you’ll be off to a good start.
+It may take some time to be a good customer service representative (CSR), especially if you have never worked in a field like that before.
+However, just remember to take things easy, keep a level head, and you’ll be off to a good start.

-This article is directed towards people who are just starting out with their customer service careers.
+This article is directed toward people who are just starting out with their customer service careers.
 If you have been part of customer service for a few years or more, you may or may not find this article helpful.